leptos-rs/leptos/CONTRIBUTING.md

-- **Expose primitives rather than imposing patterns.** Provide building blocks that users can combine together to build up more complex behavior, rather than requiring users follow certain templates, file formats, etc. e.g., components are defined as functions, rather than a bespoke single-file comonent format.
+- **Expose primitives rather than imposing patterns.** Provide building blocks that users can combine together to build up more complex behavior, rather than requiring users follow certain templates, file formats, etc. e.g., components are defined as functions, rather than a bespoke single-file component format.
   The reactive system feeds into the rendering system, rather than being defined by it.
 - **Bottom-up over top-down.** If you envision a user’s application as a tree